vishnu1001/win-clear-catche/README.md

 # win-clear-cache
-Clear Windows cache bat script file.
+Clear all Windows Cache
-- Run the bat file as Administrator
+- Run the .bat file as Administrator

 # What it Cleans?🧹✨
 - Temp files